The answer is yes.

 The more difficult question lies in the specifics.
-How big does my greenhouse need to be?
+How big of a greenhouse do I need to feed my family?
 What do I plant?
 What growing method do I use?
 How do I design the space?
 What kind of greenhouse will I need?
 These are the questions you need to consider if you and your family are trying to be more self-sufficient.
 So let’s address each one.

-This question can lead to a whole host of new questions, such as how many vegetables does your family eat?
-And, how efficient is your greenhouse?
-So keep in mind we can only approximate.
+To figure out what size greenhouse you need, ask yourself how many vegetables does my family eat?
+And, how efficient is my family greenhouse?
+Keep in mind we can only approximate.
 A 12 ’x 18’ or 12’ x 24’ can be the appropriate size, if the family is growing fairly intensively.
 An 18’ x 24’ might be more ideal if you want to include fruit trees because they take up more space.
 Around 400 sq ft (20’ x 20’) is what we would recommend to eliminate the need for the grocery store.

 This question is really about personal preferences.
 So, the answer really comes down to– what do I want to eat?
 But also, what am I capable of growing?
 Climate will also play a factor in what you might want to plant.
-There are plenty of resources that can help guide your planting, and we recommend using one of our professionals to help answer any questions related to planning your grow calendar.
+There are plenty of resources that can help guide your planting, and we recommend reading this blog on lighting or this blog about planning your grow calendar.

 We recommend using soil if you are a novice or are on a budget.
 But, if you are trying to grow intensively and space is a factor, you might want to consider hydroponics.
 If you are an experienced grower, who wants high-output and a closed-loop growing system you might want to consider aquaponics (which incorporates the use of fish into the system as a means of fertilization and recycling of organic matter).
 We design for all systems and believe in the virtue of each.
 For a residential greenhouse any system can be used, and we can make recommendations considering factors such as how large of a greenhouse you have (soil takes up more room, as do fish tanks), how much you are willing to spend (nutrients for hydroponics can be pricey), and what you want to grow (hydroponic systems are great for leafy greens and tomatoes, but will not work for root vegetables).